 - 5.7.
-Work is underway by Executive Directors and budget holders to deliver a balanced outturn position at year end as reported in period 8 Financial Monitoring report (set out elsewhere on the agenda) which currently forecasts that the outturn position will be an overspend of £3.696m at year-end.
+Work is underway by Executive Directors and budget holders to deliver a balanced outturn position at year end as reported in period 9 Financial Monitoring report which currently forecasts that the outturn position will be an overspend of £1.921m at year-end.
 On the basis of the work underway, it is however currently expected that this position will be managed to achieve a balanced outturn position for 2019-20.
 The non-delivery of unachievable future year savings from the 2019-22 budget round has been addressed as part of the 2020-19 budget process, however 2019-20 savings which have not been achieved in-year due to timing delays are assumed to be delivered in 2020-21. - 5.8.
 The factors and budget assumptions used in developing the 2020-24 budget estimates are detailed over sixteen headings, including drivers of growth, savings and other planning assumptions and set out below.